Kemiazhuk/alltasks/README.md

-# alltasks
-All tasks contains readme file with explanation what I did
+# All tasks contains readme file with explanation what I did